+[The idea is to publish this onboarding document as PDF on the website or send the PDF via mail to interested parties – from pages 2 onwards, skipping this header page.]

-Onboarding document-ITU/WHO Focus Group "AI for Health"
+Onboarding document—ITU/WHO Focus Group "AI for Health"

-1. What is it all about? – Background information
+1. What is it all about?

-Motivation
+Background

 Healthcare can benefit considerably from artificial intelligence (AI) and machine learning (ML).
 However, the health domain only hesitantly adopts these powerful but complex innovations so far, because any technical fault can affect people's health, privacy, and consequently their entire lives.
 International standards are required for thoroughly validating AI solutions for health by benchmarking their performance.
 These standards might ultimately create well-founded trust in those AI solutions that have provided conclusive evidence to be accurate, fair, effective and reliable.